 This recipe is brought to you in partnership with Red Star Yeast.

-Pizza dough is the foundation and every great pizza begins with a great pizza crust.
-Some like thin and crisp pizza crust, while others prefer thick and soft pizza crust.
+Every great pizza begins with a great pizza crust.
+Some like it thin and crispy, while others prefer a thick and soft crust.
 This homemade pizza crust has it all: soft & chewy with a delicious crisp and AWESOME flavor.
+It’s my go-to pizza dough recipe and just a glance at the hundreds of reviews in the comments section tells me that it’s a favorite for many others too!

 Overview: Homemade Pizza Dough Ingredients